fab-bar/cxnMiner/docs/utils.rst

 levels
   The levels to be encoded -- see above.

---encoder_file
+--unknown
-  If an encoder is given, its value for unknown is used for tokens not in the dictionary.
+  The value given for this option is used for unknown tokens.

 --processes
   Controls the number of processes to be used.